SAP/cloud-security-client-go/README.md

 }
 ```
 Full example: [samples/middleware.go](samples/middleware.go)

+### Testing
+The client library offers an OIDC Mock Server with means to create arbitrary tokens for testing purposes.
+Examples for the usage of the Mock Server in combination with the OIDC Token Builder can be found in [auth/middleware_test.go](auth/middleware_test.go)

 ### Current limitations
 The client library does not yet provide support for IAS custom domains.
 This limitation will be overcome within the next few weeks, once there is full support for that from IAS and IAS-Broker side.